ArcanaFramework/fileformats/README.rst

 *Fileformats* provides a library of file-format types implemented as Python classes.
-The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types.
+The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_, Fastr_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types.

-Unlike other file-type Python packages, *FileFormats*, supports "file-set" data formats often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).
+Unlike other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).